Private Photography Lessons

 A: Yes, certainly, provided you (and I!) are in the San Diego area.
 This is a good option if you want advice on using your camera, reading a location and choosing a composition.
-I recommend a 2-hour block of time for an in person lesson.
+I recommend at least a 2-hour block of time for an in person lesson.

 Q: Do I need to use my entire lesson time in a single sitting?

 A: It depends.
 If you purchased 2 or more hours of lesson time, we can talk about dividing lessons into smaller segments.
 It will depend on the lesson plan or if our schedules dictate it.
 1 hour lessons cannot be subdivided.